 Jacob goes to a local primary (elementary school) where it is explained by senior staff that a very balanced view of literacy is taught to early years students.
 Jacob’s parents are happy with this explanation.
 They are equally reassured and impressed by what seems to be a wholistic approach to literacy instruction.

 Such a balanced view of literacy instruction is consistent with the Bennetts own views on the importance of immersing Jacob in rich literacy experiences.

 In the first few months of school a confident and eager Jacob is encouraged by his classroom teacher to use a variety of reading strategies to help him memorize the many new words he is required to learn, known as ‘cueing,’ a popular form of reading instruction.

 One of the reading strategies encouraged by school staff is for early years students to predict (guess) tricky, unknown words simply using the context of the story.

 Jacob isn't really sure what many of the words he is asked to predict actually are, so his attempts to use the context of unfamiliar text to learn new words is not an easy task for him.

 It is at this point that Jacob’s natural confidence as a learner receives its first unpleasant jolt.

-Jacob's teacher, in response to his frustration, kindly reassures Jacob not to worry about his troubles, that it is ok to not be reading well yet.
+Jacob's teacher, in response to his frustration, kindly reassures Jacob not to worry, that it is ok to not be reading fluently yet.
 She instructs Jacob to use the first letter to guess unknown words and to also use the pictures on the page to help predict a tricky word's meaning.